 View artworks in the Art in Public Places Collection online.

 Artworks from the Art in Public Places Collection are displayed in state government sites across the state.
-To request artwork for a state government site, please contact Art in Public Places Curator Elizabeth Baxter at: [email protected] or (808) 586-0300.
-Please leave a message with your name and telephone number.
+To request artwork for a state government site, or to request that artwork at a site be moved, please click the “make a request” button below.

 Artworks for the Art in Public Places Collection are selected via an Acquisition Award Selection Committee (AASC) from juried or curated exhibits statewide.
 An AASC visit must be requested by the exhibition organizers.